JohnDeJesus22/100-days-of-code/log.md

 **Today's Progress**: Profile pics and adjusting links

 **Thoughts:** Explore the patterns in html to get to the correct links for the viz submissions since they are not consistent.
-Started looking at Flask tutorials for future use.
+Started looking again at Flask tutorials and practiced a bit for future use.

 **Link to work:** [Selenium Testing](https://github.com/JohnDeJesus22/WebScrapingApplication/blob/master/SeleniumTest.py)